Clarkson-Applied-Data-Science/IA626_RakeshKantharaju/Final-Project-Weather API/README.md

 **getTableData_nearest_stations**

 This endpoint allows user to look at nearest stations data for a given lat and lon values in tablular format.\
-You can search by rows, sort and download the data to csv.
+You can search by rows, sort and download the data to csv.\
+The API returns a html instead of a json, with the help of `table3.html` which receives the dataframe as an argument, produces a tablualar dataframe on the webpage, as shown in below results.
+This mechanism is used everywhere in this API wherever we are displaying the results as a tabluar data on the web page.

 endpoint example : http://10.2.3.251:5000/getTableData_nearest_stations?key=123&lat=44.6592&lon=-74.9681&n=5